kubermatic/docs/content/kubermatic/master/guides/custom_ca/_index.en.md

     .... more certificates ....
 ```

-The CA bundle needs to be configured in two places:
+The CA bundle needs to be configured in the `KubermaticConfiguration`; you need to configure

-* The `KubermaticConfiguration` needs to be adjusted to point to the ConfigMap.
-This ensures
-  that the KKP API on the master cluster is able to validate the OIDC provider's certificate.
-* Each `Seed` can override the CA bundle.
-If a Seed does not override it, it will use the
-  master cluster's CA bundle.
-Overriding is useful if you operate multiple seed clusters that
-  use separate CAs and you want to prevent misconfiguration.
-Imagine running vSphere in both
-  seed clusters, but with different CAs: Keeping the CA bundles separate makes it so that one
-  configuration cannot accidentally work in the wrong seed cluster, because the certificates
-  could not be validated.

-### Master Cluster

-You need to configure the name of the ConfigMap in the `KubermaticConfiguration`:
+the name of the ConfigMap in it:

 ```yaml
 apiVersion: operator.kubermatic.io/v1alpha1